Xzib1t/SeaSense/SeaSense_ArduinoLib/readme.md

 The software license found in license.txt applies to the above libraries

-For more detailed documentation on this library, please refer to refman.pdf
+For more detailed documentation on this library, please refer to refman.pdf or [visit this page](https://xzib1t.github.io/SeaSense/docs/index.html)